timbertson/runix/README.md

 When using a binary cache, be sure to pass e.g. `--with-cache https://CACHE_NAME.cachix.org` when generating a runscript so that runix will be able to find the published artifacts.

+## Fixing cache issues:

+You shouldn't need to, but if you need to dig into the cache and remove entries manually you should set `$RUNIX_CHECK=1` afterwards.
+By default runix doesn't check the dependencies of an existing cache entry, since it never writes a store path without first writing dependencies.
+With this environment variable set runix will traverse all dependencies and make sure they exist, even dependencies behind already-cached store paths.

 ---